Time is running out for Downwinders to apply for funds

 North Country HealthCare is hosting a screening day for those who think they may have been affected by nuclear testing while living in northern Arizona.
 The no-cost screening day will be at North Country HealthCare’s Round Valley location (488 S. Mountain Ave.
-Springerville AZ 85938) on Thursday, September 9th from 7 a.m. to 5 p.m.
+Springerville) on Thursday, Sept.
+9 from 7 a.m. to 5 p.m.

 No-cost screening services include: